Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 The locations of true positives, true positives, true negatives, and false negatives in the confusion matrix associated with a medical test.
 Correct predictions are shown in green, and incorrect predictions are shown in red.
 {: style="font-size: medium;"}

-In what follows, we will use the hypothetical confusion matrix for a COVID test shown in the figure below.
-We used a hypothetical confusion matrix because results for COVID tests, even the same type of test, can vary widely.[^Mistry]
+In what follows, we will work with the confusion matrix for a hypothetical medical test shown in the figure below.

 [![image-center](../assets/images/600px/medical_test_confusion_matrix_hypothetical.png){: .align-center}](../assets/images/medical_test_confusion_matrix_hypothetical.png)
-A hypothetical COVID test confusion matrix.
+A hypothetical medical test confusion matrix.
 {: style="font-size: medium;"}

 **STOP:** What is the accuracy of this test?
 How does it compare to the accuracy of a test that returns negative for everyone in the population?